LydiaLyd/new-project/README.md

-My template for usage in new projects.
+# Just my template for usage in new projects.